-7.10 ROOT-NAME.S7STR AND .S7CURV
+7.10 ROOT-NAME.S7STR & .S7CURV

-The format of the optionally produced .s7str or .s7curv file is exactly the same, except one has temporal rms stress, while the other has temporal peak curvature.
+The format of the optionally produced .s7str or .s7curv file is exactly the same, except one has temporal RMS stress, while the other has temporal RMS curvature.
 The following described the .s7str format.

-The .s7str file includes the listing of rms stress (Sr{RMS}) computed for each resonant mode at each structural node.
+The .s7str file includes the listing of RMS stress (Sr{RMS}) computed for each resonant mode at each structural node.
 User's can use the results within the .s7str file to calculate fatigue.